1988–89 Los Angeles Clippers season: Off-season

+Regular season

-However, Manning would only play just 26 games due to a right knee injury, as the Clippers continued to struggle posting a dreadful 19-game losing streak between January and February, and a 13-game losing streak between February and March.
-Head coach Gene Shue was fired after a 10–28 start to the regular season, and was replaced with assistant Don Casey.
-The Clippers held an 11–37 record at the All-Star break, and finished in last place in the Pacific Division with a 21–61 record.
+With the addition of Manning, Smith and Grant, the Clippers played around .500 in winning percentage with a 6–6 start to the regular season, but soon struggled losing 11 of their next 13 games.
+In January, Manning suffered a right knee injury after only just 26 games, and was out for the remainder of the season, as the team suffered a dreadful 19-game losing streak between December and February, which included a winless month in January.
+Head coach Gene Shue was fired after a 10–28 start to the season, and was replaced with assistant coach Don Casey.
+The Clippers held an 11–37 record at the All-Star break, and posted a 13-game losing streak between February and March, losing 32 of 33 games between December 30, 1988, and March 7, 1989.
+The Clippers finished in last place in the Pacific Division with a 21–61 record, and missed the NBA playoffs for the 13th consecutive year.

-Second-year forward Ken Norman showed improvement, averaging 18.1 points, 8.3 rebounds and 1.3 steals per game, and finished tied in fourth place in Most Improved Player voting, while Manning averaged 16.7 points, 6.6 rebounds and 1.7 steals per game, and Smith provided the team with 16.3 points, 6.5 rebounds and 1.5 blocks per game, and was named to the NBA All-Rookie First Team.
-In addition, Benoit Benjamin averaged 16.4 points, 8.8 rebounds and 2.8 blocks per game, while Quintin Dailey contributed 16.1 points and 1.3 steals per game, Grant provided with 11.9 points, 7.1 assists and 2.0 steals per game, and second-year forward Reggie Williams contributed 10.2 points and 1.3 steals per game.
-Following the season, Dailey was released to free agency.
+Second-year forward Ken Norman showed improvement, averaging 18.1 points, 8.3 rebounds, 3.5 assists and 1.3 steals per game, while Manning averaged 16.7 points, 6.6 rebounds and 1.7 steals per game, and Benoit Benjamin provided the team with 16.4 points, 8.8 rebounds and 2.8 blocks per game.
+In addition, Smith provided with 16.3 points, 6.5 rebounds and 1.3 blocks per game, and was named to the NBA All-Rookie First Team, while Quintin Dailey contributed 16.1 points and 1.3 steals per game, and Grant contributed 11.9 points, 7.1 assists and 2.0 steals per game.
+Meanwhile, second-year forward Reggie Williams averaged 10.2 points and 1.3 steals per game, Norm Nixon averaged 6.8 points and 6.4 assists per game in 53 games, rookie point guard, and second-round draft pick Tom Garrick contributed 6.4 points and 3.4 assists per game, and second-year forward Joe Wolf provided with 5.8 points and 4.1 rebounds per game.
+Norman also finished tied in fourth place in Most Improved Player voting.

-For the season, the Clippers changed the jersey number colors on their road uniforms from blue to white.
-These uniforms only lasted for just one season.
+The Clippers finished 24th in the NBA in home-game attendance, with an attendance of 286,614 at the Los Angeles Memorial Sports Arena during the regular season, which was the second-lowest in the league.

+Aftermath

+Following the season, Dailey signed as a free agent with the Seattle SuperSonics, and Nixon retired.